From April 2020

 From April 2017

 There are some exceptions to this restriction, and the Housing Benefit calculation will follow the decision made by HMRC within the Child Tax Credit decision, i.e. if three children are allowed within the Child Tax Credit decision, three child allowances will be included within the Housing Benefit decision.
-Visit the GOV.UK website for more information about the exceptions.
+Visit the GOV.UK Child Tax Credit website for information about the two child limit exceptions.

 This change only affects the allowance included within the calculation and not the number of bedrooms within any size criteria calculation.

-This change also restricts the number of children that can be included within the Council Tax support calculation in the same way.
+This change also restricts the number of children that can be included within the Council Tax Reduction (formerly known as Council Tax Support) calculation in the same way.

 From November 2016